 Although anxiety affects us all at various times, for some people these feelings are constant and can affect every single aspect of their life.
-You may experience anxiety as a result of another condition, such as panic disorder, phobias, PTSD (insert link) and social anxiety disorders.
+You may experience anxiety as a result of another condition, such as panic disorder, phobias, PTSD and social anxiety disorders.

 A long-term anxiety issue will cause you to feel anxious about a range of situations and issues, rather than about one specific thing.
 If you suffer with anxiety, you are likely to feel anxious most days and cannot remember the last time they felt relaxed.
 One anxious thought may replace another and this can be very draining on someone.
 Common feelings and emotions include feeling restless or worried, having trouble concentrating or sleeping and physical side effects such as dizziness or heart palpitations.